AustralianBioCommons/falcon/README.md

 ### Set the HiC filename in the Nextflow script

-Similarly, set your HiC filename in the `falcon-conda.sh` script.
+Set your HiC filename in the Nextflow `main.nf` script.

 Note: The files should have the suffixes .HiC_R1.fastq.gz and .HiC_R2.fastq.gz.